rakeshcr92/St/README.md

 - simple scikit-learn models
 - a pipeline script that trains on freshly downloaded posts

-Run the pipeline with your API credentials exported as environment variables:
+Run the pipeline with your API credentials.
+The application automatically loads variables from a `.env` file if present.
+Copy `/.env.example` to `.env` and fill in your keys, or export them manually as environment variables:

 ```bash
 export REDDIT_CLIENT_ID=...             # required